 You have productivity apps such as Outlook so you can send e-mails from your mobile phone within seconds, you can check the progress of the projects via project management apps such as Slack, Trello or conduct your social media marketing activities at ease.

 The influx of mobile devices in the corporate world is so much that most organizations are promoting and encouraging the “Bring Your Own Device (BYOD)” culture.
 Employees are free to bring their own devices and use it for business purposes.
 However, it is imperative to manage, secure and enable IT controls on the devices.

 So, let’s understand Mobile Application Management at a granular level – What is MAM, how it works and why it will certainly work for your organization.

-For instance, an employee uses Salesforce mobile app on his smartphone along with other social media apps such as Facebook and WhatsApp.
-There is a database he has up on salesforce, if the corporate policies are not enforced on salesforce mobile app, chances are this database may be exposed due to unauthorized access or it may be mistakenly shared over the social media applications that do not have any IT controls, this may affect your organization adversely.
+For instance, an employee uses the Salesforce mobile app on his smartphone along with other social media apps such as Facebook and WhatsApp.
+There is a database he has on Salesforce if the corporate policies are not enforced on Salesforce mobile app, chances are this database may be exposed due to unauthorized access or it may be mistakenly shared over the social media applications that do not have any IT controls, this may affect your organization adversely.

 Now that you have a fair idea about Mobile Application Management, you may want to understand how MAM works and is implemented.